heptarch/heptarch.github.io/projects.md

 between adjacents domains are probably pretty obvious, particularly as multimodal AI comes into its own.
 So, I suspect that the different teams of OpenAI are in the $O(1)$ regime for probability of discovering something new.
-I'm not sure about the other ingredients in Bell's successipe---these may be neither nor sufficient---but it seems plausible that its structural quirks are part of what makes OpenAI special.
+I'm not sure about the other ingredients in our
+<a href="#sec-2-3">successipe</a>---these may be neither nor sufficient---but
+it seems plausible that OpenAI's structural quirks are part of what makes it special.
 I guess we'll see how that culture of innovation holds up under the pressures of Big Tech stardom.